-NIA would like to see the NRC continue to efficiently and effectively implement ADVANCE Act reforms and executive orders.
+NIA would like to see the NRC continue to efficiently and effectively implement ADVANCE Act reforms, and for Congress to continue its oversight efforts.
 We'd like to see an NRC staff that is both empowered and accountable to effectively and efficiently review license applications.
-We are heartened by recent progress on NRC reform, and we urge Congress and the Administration to protect the NRC's independence, credibility, and technical capacity to successfully meet this moment.
+We are heartened by recent progress on NRC reform, but work remains to successfully meet this moment.